Dabgan/Dabgan/README.md

 ## 👋 Hi there, I'm Gabriel.

-I am currently working as Frontend Developer for [lastminute.com](https://www.lastminute.com/).

-I learn quickly and I am constantly developing my skills.
-Curiosity and the desire to progress is what keeps me going.
-In all of my projects I try to discover and learn something new, which always gives me a lot of satisfaction.
+As a Frontend Developer with over 2 years of professional experience, I bring not only technical expertise but a strong drive to continuously improve and learn.
+React is my go-to technology, but I am constantly seeking out new challenges and opportunities to expand my skill set and deliver even better results for end-users.